pnkfelix/pnkfx-blog/source/_posts/2019-06-26-breaking-news-non-lexical-lifetimes-arrives-for-everyone.markdown

 going to have NLL turned on for the 2015 edition.
 Going forward, all editions of Rust will now use NLL.
 That is a big change.
-It is mostly an change that empowers developers;
+It is mostly a change that empowers developers;
 but it also is a change that will cause some existing code to break.

 This post is going to talk a little bit about what NLL is and why you